Read More

 Now that we have mentioned all the criteria and factors that impact the cost of HMS development, here’s how much the final product might cost you:

-The average cost of developing a basic or simple hospital management system range from $20,000 to $70,000.
-This cost includes simple yet effective basic interface and features patient management, appointment scheduling, and billing.
+The average cost of developing a basic or simple hospital management system ranges from $80,000 to $250,000.
+This cost includes a simple yet effective basic interface and features of patient management, appointment scheduling, and billing.

 The price to develop a medium complexity hospital management system is around $50,000 to $100,000 with some advanced features like telemedicine integration, EHR and analytics functionality.

-Further, a subscription-based hospital management software typically ranges from $500-$3000 or more depending on the requirements or if any customization required.
+Further, a subscription-based hospital management software typically ranges between $500 to $5,000+ per month or more, depending on the requirements or if any customization is required.

-The hourly cost of hiring a software developer from Asia and Eastern Europe can range from $25 to $50/hour, while in North America and Western Europe it can range from $50-$150/hour.
+The hourly cost of hiring a software developer from Asia and Eastern Europe now ranges from $30 to $70/hour in 2026, while developers in North America and Western Europe command rates between $80 and $200/hour.

 Needless to say, the sums mentioned above are simply estimates because a variety of factors influence the final cost.
 This is not to say that it is impossible to create a hospital management software product that is significantly more or less expensive; it all depends on the level of quality that the product and software development team expect from the HMS app.